 The OSC makes rules that aim to prevent misconduct and maintain the integrity of the markets.
 As part of overall policy development, we consult with investors and other stakeholders to identify and address issues of interest and concern to investors.

-For example, the OSC has established the Office of Investor Policy, Education and Outreach which leads the effort at the OSC to identify and address relevant investor issues and concerns.
+For example, the OSC has established the Investor Office which leads the effort at the OSC to identify and address relevant investor issues and concerns.
 The Office would like to hear your views on investor related initiatives.

 The OSC monitors market participants for compliance with Ontario securities law.
 If we find that an individual or firm is not complying with the law and we cannot resolve our concerns with them, we can take a number of actions.